tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSDistCp 工具_intl_en.md

-## Feature Overview
+## Overview

 COSDistCp is a MapReduce-based distributed file copy tool mainly used for data copy between HDFS and COS.
 It introduces the following features:
-- Performs incremental copy as well as real-time verification, and obtain the list of different files based on the length and CRC checksum.
+- Performs incremental copy as well as real-time verification, and obtains the list of different files based on the length and CRC checksum.
 - Filters files in the source directory with regular expression.
 - Decompresses files in the source directory and compresses them to the target compression format.
 - Aggregates text files based on a regular expression.
 - Preserves user/user group, extension attributes, and time of the source file and directory.
+- Configures alarms and Prometheus monitoring.
+- Gets file size distribution.
 - Limits the read bandwidth.

-## Operating Environment
+## Operating Environments

 #### Operating system

 Linux

-#### Software requirements
+#### Software dependency

 Hadoop 2.6.0 or above; Hadoop-COS 5.9.3 or above